tomdai/markdown-webview/README.md

 ## Requirement for macOS Apps

-The underlying web view loads an HTML file from the bundle.
+The underlying web view loads an HTML string.
 For the package to work in a macOS app, enable the “Outgoing Connections (Client)” capability.

 <details>
 <summary>What it looks like in Xcode</summary>